opennetworkinglab/spring-open/README.md

 Copy the file "${ONOS_HOME}/conf/onos_node.conf" to match the hostname and configure the content appropriately.
- e.g., To use RAMCloud as data store change `host.backend` to `ramcloud`

 Once you're done with required configuration run following to generate configuration files.